3 steps to well-functioning Flex Boots

 Finally, trim the sharp edges with the finer side of the rasp

-Make sure that the hooves don’t have sharp edges, walls aren't too long (the wall should be at the same level with the sole), there are no sharp bars or heels, and that the toe and heels aren't too long, as that also affects the weight balance of the hoof and causes distress to the joints.
+Make sure that the hooves don’t have sharp edges, walls aren't too long (wall at the toe area should be at the level of the sole), there are no sharp bars or heels, and that the toe and heels aren't too long, as that also affects the weight balance of the hoof and causes distress to the joints.

-Pointy weight bearing at the heels, also the weight-bearing point of the heels are too far front, and there are sharp edges all over the hoof that may cause the boot to brake.
+Pointy weight bearing at the heels.
+In addition, the weight-bearing area of the heels is too far forwards.
+There are sharp edges all over the hoof which may cause the boot to break.

-The shape of the hoof wall doesn't follow the shape of the sole and white line.
-The hoof wall is carrying most of the weight.
+The shape of the hoof wall doesn't follow the shape of the sole and white line, so the hoof wall is not trimmed according to the horse's anatomy.
+The hoof wall is carrying most of the weight and causes stress to the laminae.

 Toe is too long and causes stress to the joints.

-The weight-bearing area of the heels is backed up, making it more comfortable for the horse.
+The weight-bearing area of the heels is backed up, making it more comfortable for the horse and not causing too much pressure on the boot.

 Bars are taken to the level of the healthy sole.